MetaCenterCloudPuppet/cesnet-hadoop/README.markdown

 * `https_keystore_keypassword` (undef)
   Certificates keystore key password.
 If not specified, `https_keystore_password` is used.

-Consider also checking POSIX ACL support in the system and enable `acl` in Hadoop module.
-It's useful for more pedantic rights on *ssl-\*.xml* files, which needs to be read by Hadoop additions (like HBase).
+Consider also checking POSIX ACL support in the system and enabling `acl` in Hadoop module.
+It's useful for more pedantic rights on *ssl-&#42;.xml* files, which needs to be read by Hadoop additions (like HBase).

 <a name="multihome"></a>